suyunu/c-notes/Week_07/README.md

 ### Question 3 - Word Up (LAB5 Q2)

-Write a function named **toUpper** which takes a char as input, and returns the upper case version of the character if it is a lower case letter.
+Write a function named **to_upper** which takes a char as input, and returns the upper case version of the character if it is a lower case letter.
 Otherwise it should return the same character.

 Then write a program which reads a word from the user, and prints it with upper case characters.
 Assume valid words will be given.